NateXVI/mkscr/README.md

 npx mkscr -l lib.dll -d drawing.dwg -c my-script
 ```

+> Note: `lib.dll` and `drawing.dwg` should be replaced with the actual paths to your DLL and drawing files.
+The program doesn't check if the files exist or if they are valid, but it will resolve relative paths.

 The `-l` flag specifies the DLL file to load on startup.

 The `-d` flag specifies the drawing file that will be loaded on startup.